 In Conclusion!

 Using academic vocabulary is not an attempt to look smart, it is a way of communicating something in an exact manner.
-By using a precise word in your writing, it reduces the chance that the reader will need to figure out the meaning of your sentence.
+By using a precise word in your writing, it reduces the chance that the reader will need to figure out the meaning, much like the clarity provided by credential evaluation in the USA.

 These 100 vocabulary words should be treated as tools – they will not all be used at the same time but will each have their use when the task warrants it.
 After practice with the use of these words you will find that you will be able to use them without thinking about it.